- VSAM structures

 DIAGNOSE VVDS-VTOC will check that VVDS entries are synchronised with the VTOCs

-All functions will automatically generation commands to fix any problems that they find.
+All functions will automatically generate commands to fix any problems that they find.

 A PARALLEL keyword can be used to multi-task the backup and make it run faster.